tonethar/IGME-340-2019-Spring/assignments/project-2.md

 ## I. Overview
 Create a useful or entertaining iOS app or game in teams of 1 to 2 students.
 The app theme and capabilities should be "App Store ready" (or nearly so).
 The target hardware can be iPhone or iPad (or Universal).
 Previous submissions have included:

+- **Games!**
+  - It could be a "companion app" to a board or card game - ex.
+Diablo 3 Skill Calculator
+  - It could be a digital card game, board game
+  - It could be something more "spritey"  - you can use either UIKit (which was covered in this class), or something like the [SpriteKit API](https://developer.apple.com/documentation/spritekit)
 - **Apps that utilize web services to display data:** Traffic App, Woot Ware, Starting Five (Dribble.com client), USGS Earthquake Mapper, iGas-Station, Philly Arts Today, Grubulate (recipe finder), Aimless Reader (random articles), Local News (in App Store)
 - **Entertainment:** BackAppYa (comeback generator), Beer of the Day, Lionfish Hunter, Sudoku, Star Trader, Rate Your Boys, They all look the same to me, Jetpack Joyride Clone
-- **Utilities:** S.P.A. - Shotgun Pattern Analyzer (used OpenCV), Veg Nut (recipe Finder), Diablo 3 Skill Calculator, MyIndia, Nihongo Study (Japanese Language App), Garbage Plate Finder (in App Store), Fitness App, Split the Bill
+- **Utilities:** S.P.A. - Shotgun Pattern Analyzer (used OpenCV), Veg Nut (recipe finder), MyIndia, Nihongo Study (Japanese Language App), Garbage Plate Finder (in App Store), Fitness App, Split the Bill
 - **Media Apps:** Audio Streamer, Manga Reader
 - **RIT Themed:** iRIT/RIT Now (in App Store), RIT Student Government, RIT Virtual Tour, RIT Taxi, Wallace Library App, RIT Room Booker, RIT Bus, TigerSafe (in App Store, never a student of mine)
-- **Games!**
-  - It could be a "companion app" to a board or card game
-  - It could be a digital card game, board game
-  - It could be something more "spritey"  - you can use either UIKit (which was covered in this class), or something like the [SpriteKit API](https://developer.apple.com/documentation/spritekit)

 - ***Apps that would have to run on a jailbroken device ARE NOT ALLOWED***
 - **Would the theme of the app be OK for the App store?** is the question your app should answer in the affirmative.